Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 For digital nomads or full-time travelers, we recommend SafetyWing, which includes brief visits to your home country every 3 months abroad.

-Family means more than just the living one, as ancestors are also invited to join with meals and offerings placed on the family altar.
+Family means more than just the living one.
+During Tet, ancestors are also invited to join with meals and offerings placed on the family altar.

 Mother and child preparing offerings during Tet, Vietnamese New Year